srushti98/ml-kubernetes-mnist/Readme.md

-In this repository, we will develop Container and Kubernetes artifacts, perform DL training and DL Inference hosting in GKE: Google Kubernetes Engine.
+In this repository, we will develop Container and Kubernetes artifacts, perform **DL training and DL Inference hosting in GKE: Google Kubernetes Engine.**

-Kubernetes, is an open-source platform designed to automate the deployment, scaling, and operation of application containers.
-Google Kubernetes Engine[7] is a managed service provided by Google Cloud Platform (GCP) that allows you to deploy, manage, and scale containerized applications using Kubernetes.
+*Kubernetes*, is an open-source platform designed to automate the deployment, scaling, and operation of application containers. *Google Kubernetes Engine*[7] is a managed service provided by Google Cloud Platform (GCP) that allows you to deploy, manage, and scale containerized applications using Kubernetes.
 GKE gives you a Kubernetes environment on Google’s infrastructure, removing the need to install, manage, and operate your own Kubernetes clusters.
 Key aspects of GKE include:
 Managed Kubernetes, Integration with Google Cloud, Scalability, Security, High Availability.

 We would be using the code `mnist-rnn` from the `https://github.com/pytorch/examples/tree/main/mnist_rnn` repository.